Fenou97/Income-Prediction/README.md

 ![Interraction 2](https://github.com/user-attachments/assets/23f6bb50-a648-490a-befa-70bbf7ede1b3)

-At Performance Rating 3, the differences in Income Gap across Job Involvement levels are small (medians are pretty close).
-But at Performance Rating 4, higher Job Involvement (3 and 4) tends to correlate with a larger Income Gap, hinting that involvement might be rewarded more when performance is already high.
+**At Performance Rating 3, the differences in Income Gap across Job Involvement levels are small (medians are pretty close).
+But at Performance Rating 4, higher Job Involvement (3 and 4) tends to correlate with a larger Income Gap, hinting that involvement might be rewarded more when performance is already high**.

 ### Model Evaluation